 "Clinic to Farm to Patient"

-In fall of 2017 we began a program with the SAY Clinic called “Clinic to Farm to Table” (CFT).
-The SAY Clinic, funded by Mitch Albom Charities, provides free health care to uninsured women and children in Detroit/Highland Park.
-“Clinic to Farm to Table” enables doctors to write “prescriptions” for patients with diet related health issues such as diabetes, obesity or hypertension.
-These patients can then visit our one-acre garden for a week’s worth of the recommended vegetables.
+In fall of 2017 we began a program with the SAY Clinic called “Clinic to Farm to Patient” (CFP).
+The SAY Clinic, founded by Mitch Albom Charities, provides free health care to uninsured women and children in Detroit/Highland Park.
+“Clinic to Farm to Patient” enables doctors to write “prescriptions” for patients with diet related health issues such as diabetes, obesity or hypertension.
+These patients then visit our one-acre garden to be given a week’s worth of the recommended vegetables.

-When the fresh food prescription is out of refills it is returned to the issuing doctor for inclusion in the patients file and a new ‘script is issued.
+When the fresh food prescription is filled 5 times the patient returns to the Clinic for a check up and a new prescription.
 The doctors can then monitor the participants and look for positive changes in disease state based on an improved diet.

-The number of participants in the CFT program is expected to be 100 next year from the SAY Clinic and the nearby free HUDA Clinic is to come on board next spring as well.
+The number of participants in the CFP program is expected to be 100 next year from the SAY Clinic and the nearby free HUDA Clinic is to come on board next spring as well.

 Big thanks to Kroger for supplying vegetables in 2018 during the early spring and late fall when the weather in Detroit won't let us grow our own!

 Four independent non-profits in a Highland Park neighborhood are pooling their energies and talents to reach out to more and more of the city's under-served residents.
 The Say Clinic, Avalon Village, the Detroit to Nepal Foundation, and Buckets of Rain address a wide range of community needs.
 Mentoring, blight removal, promotion of entrepreneurship, food security and free health care, to name a few.
 By working together to connect their projects both in terms of outreach and with a physical "pathway" all will benefit from what these dedicated organizations have to offer.
 Rev. Joan Ross and the local Highland Park community radio station, WNUC, will be spreading the word!.